philips-software/terraform-provider-hsdp/docs/resources/cdl_study.md

 # hsdp_cdl_study

-Provides a resource for managing HSDP Clinical Data Lake Research studies
+Provides a resource for managing HSDP Clinical Data Lake Research studies.
+A (Research) Study is a concept in CDL used to organize the data within Data Lake.
+It acts as a container of your clinical trial.
+Data will be completely isolated, an authorization model can be enforced per Research Study.

 ## Example Usage